react-boilerplate/react-boilerplate/README.md

 1. Clone this repo using `git clone git@github.com:mxstbr/react-boilerplate`.

-2. Delete the existing git repository by running `rm -rf .git`.

-3. Initialize a new git repository with `git init`, `git add .` and `git commit -m "Initial commit"`.

-4. Run `npm install` to install the dependencies.
+2. Run `npm run initProject` to initialize a new project.

-5. Run `npm start` to start the local web server.
+3. Run `npm start` to start the local web server.

-6. Go to `http://localhost:3000` and you should see the app running!
+Now you can go to `http://localhost:3000` and see your app!

 ## Building & Deploying